 Friday 18 July, 1:00pm – 5:00pm, plus evening lecture at 6:30pm, and dinner at 8:00pm (optional).

 Fee: £50 per person, £30 for Venturers

-Adam’s evening lecture, ‘Easter Island: An Archaeology Safari‘ will begin at 6:30, and will be followed by dinner at 8:00pm.
-Both of these activities are optional, but we do hope you will stay on to get the full on-site experience.
+Dinner begins at 6:30, followed by Adam’s evening lecture at 7:30.
+Both of these activities are optional, but we do hope you will stay on to get the full on-site experience!